authzforce/fiware/docker/README.md

 ## Usage

 This image gives you a minimal installation for testing purposes.
-The AuthZForce Installation and administration guide on [readthedocs.org](https://readthedocs.org/projects/authzforce-ce-fiware/versions/) (select the version matching the Docker image tag, then **AuthzForce - Installation and Administration Guide**) provides you a better approach for using it in a production environment.
+The AuthzForce Installation and administration guide on [readthedocs.org](https://readthedocs.org/projects/authzforce-ce-fiware/versions/) (select the version matching the Docker image tag, then **AuthzForce - Installation and Administration Guide**) provides you a better approach for using it in a production environment.
 This installation guide also gives instructions to install from .deb package (instead of Docker), which is the recommended way for Ubuntu hosts.

 Create a container using `fiware/authzforce-ce-server` image by doing (replace the first *8080* after *-p* with whatever network port you want to use on the host to access the Authzforce Server, e.g. 80; and *release-6.0.0* with the current Docker image tag that you are using):